-This chapter presents an approach to selecting and validating appropriate instrumentation for the Nano Active Stabilization System (NASS), ensuring each component meets specific performance requirements.
+This chapter presents an approach to select and validate appropriate instrumentation for the Nano Active Stabilization System (NASS), ensuring each component meets specific performance requirements.
 Figure 1 illustrates the control diagram with all relevant noise sources whose effects on sample position will be evaluated throughout this analysis.